-On the other hand, when the initial bubble is much closer to the wall and collapse begins from a spherical cap shape, the photographs (for example, Shima et al. (1981) or Kimoto (1987)) show a bubble that ''pancakes'' down toward the surface in a manner illustrated by Figure 3.10 taken from Benjamin and Ellis (1966).
+On the other hand, when the initial bubble is much closer to the wall and collapse begins from a spherical cap shape, the photographs (for example, Shima et al. (1981) or Kimoto (1987)) show a bubble that "pancakes" down toward the surface in a manner illustrated by Figure 3.10 taken from Benjamin and Ellis (1966).
 In these circumstances it is difficult to observe the microjet.

 The reentrant jet phenomenon in a quiescent fluid has been extensively studied analytically as well as experimentally.
-Plesset and Chapman (1971) numerically calculated the distortion of an initially spherical bubble as it collapsed close to a solid boundary and, as Figure 3.6, their profiles are in good agreement with the experimental observations of Lauterborn and Bolle (1975).
+Plesset and Chapman (1971) numerically calculated the distortion of an initially spherical bubble as it collapsed close to a solid boundary and, as Figure 3.6 demonstrates, their profiles are in good agreement with the experimental observations of Lauterborn and Bolle (1975).
 Blake and Gibson (1987) review the current state of knowledge, particularly the analytical methods for solving for bubbles collapsing near a solid or a flexible surface.

 When a bubble in a quiescent fluid collapses near a wall, the reentrant jets reach high speeds quite early in the collapse process and long before the volume reaches a size at which, for example, liquid compressibility becomes important (see Section 3.2).
-The speed of the reentrant jet, U_J , at the time it impacts the opposite surface of the bubble has been shown to be given by where ξ is a constant and Δp is the difference between the remote pressure, which would maintain the bubble at equilibrium at its maximum or initial radius, and the remote pressure present during collapse.
-Gibson (1968) found that $\xi=7.6$ fit his experimental observations; Blake and Gibson (1987) indicate that ξ is a function of the ratio, C, of the initial distance of the bubble center from the wall to the initial radius and that $\xi=11.0$ for C=1.5 and $\xi=8.6$ for C=1.0.
-Voinov and Voinov (1975) found that the value of ξ could be as high as 64 if the initial bubble had a slightly eccentric shape.
+The speed of the reentrant jet, $U_J$ , at the time it impacts the opposite surface of the bubble has been shown to be given by

+Figure 3.9: A series of photographs similar to the previous figure but with a larger separation from the wall.
+From Tomita and Shima (1990), reproduced with permission of the authors.